aaron5m/tqm/README.md

 ## Development-Roles Workflow

 1. **Site Reliability Development**
-   - Nginx serves the production-ready frontend.
+   - Nginx (or similar) serves the production-ready frontend.
    - Node.js and FastAPI remain accessible only through localhost, preserving internal isolation.
-   - Write the proxy-passes in nginx.conf for
+   - Write the proxy-passes (for example in nginx.conf) for
      - node (/api/ 127.0.0.1/api/)
      - FastAPI (/pyapi/ 127.0.0.1/pyapi).

 2. **Frontend Development**
    - Run `npm run dev` inside the frontend directory.
    - Iterate on React/Vite with hot reload.
-   - When ready, run a full Docker rebuild to generate the static HTML build for Nginx.
+   - When ready, run a full Docker rebuild to generate the static HTML build for server.

 3. **Backend Development**
    - Node.js handles business logic, writes to FastAPI, and enforces internal API rules.